rohanbhangui/visual-ad-builder-test/README.md

 - Add new elements
 - Reorder elements using drag and drop handles
 - Indicators for active layer
-- Indicators and buttons to lock and unlock layers
+- Lock and unlock layers
-- Layers panel is floating and can be snapped to left or right edge
+- Floating and can be snapped to left or right edge
+- Can collapse to make more space

 ### Sidebar